 The most popular Google font in 2020, Roboto, was developed for screen displays.
 A sans serif, web font, Roboto is characterized by high legibility.
 The full curves and adequate space between letters make it ideal for headings and body text alike.

 With total views of almost 1 trillion, Raleway is a sans serif font hosted on the web.
 It features 18 styles, from Thin 100 to Black 900 - something in store for different elements of an email copy.
 The letters of Raleway are on the thinner side, which gives it an elegant appearance.

-The last on our list for the best fonts for email design is Lato.
+The last on our list of the best fonts for email design is Lato.
 A sans serif and web font, Lato is ideal for long and complex text passages.
 The letters are well-rounded, which gives the font style a natural appearance.
 Lato is known for being simple, friendly, and welcoming.

 Unlayer not only lets you create beautiful-looking emails but gives you full liberty of the fonts you wish to choose.
 Select from the provided list of best fonts for emails or embed custom fonts as you please.
 The side-by-side desktop and mobile comparison let you see how the font appears on different screens.

 When writing content for emails, be wary of the worst font styles.
 They not only repel your audience but encourage them to click on the unsubscribe button.

 1. Comic Sans MS

 If there’s a font that is unanimously disagreed upon for business emails, then it’s Comic Sans MS. This style is similar to that of a child’s handwriting.
 Using this font style will only mean you’re not serious about the message you aim to convey.

 While we’re all for creativity, we suggest you sit this one out.
 Not only is this font style extremely immature, the added curlz at the end are very distracting.
 Please do yourself a favor and avoid this font at all costs.